carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ~~~
 {: .output}

-## Taxonomic assignation of the contigs of a MAG
+## Taxonomic assignment of the contigs of a MAG

 We now have the taxonomic identity of the reads of the whole metagenome, but we do not know to which taxon our MAGs correspond to.
-For this we have to make the taxonomic assignation with their contigs instead of its reads, because we do not have the reads that correspond to a MAG separated from the reads of the entire sample.
+For this we have to make the taxonomic assignment with their contigs instead of its reads, because we do not have the reads that correspond to a MAG separated from the reads of the entire sample.

 For this the `kraken2` is a little bit different; here we can look at the command for the `JP4D.001.fasta` MAG: